DASH: A Meta-Attack Framework for Synthesizing Effective and Stealthy Adversarial Examples: Related Work

-Recognizing the limitations of norm-constrained attacks in modeling human perception, recent works have shifted toward leveraging perceptual similarity metrics to guide adversarial example generation.
+Given the limits of norm-constrained attacks in modeling human perception, recent works shifted towards leveraging perceptual similarity metrics to guide adversarial example generation.
 For instance, SSAH~\cite{luo2022frequency} operates in the frequency domain to introduce perturbations in less perceptible high-frequency components, while PerC-AL~\cite{zhao2020towards} optimizes perceptual color distance, though it relies on manual hyperparameter tuning.
 More recent approaches exploit diffusion models by injecting perturbations into their embedding spaces, thereby influencing the denoising trajectory to produce adversarial outputs.
-Representative examples include DiffAttack~\cite{chen2023diffusion}, AdvAD~\cite{li2024advad}, and DiffPGD~\cite{xue2023diffusion}.
-Despite their innovations, these perceptual attacks are often designed as standalone strategies with limited adaptability, making them less effective across diverse target models.
-As demonstrated in Table~\ref{tab: main_result}, such methods frequently underperform in both attack success and imperceptibility.
-By contrast, \daash~builds on the extensive literature of norm-constrained attacks—known for their compatibility with a wide range of target models—and combines them in a unified framework that enhances the effectiveness and stealth of the resulting adversarial examples.
+Representative examples include DiffAttack~\cite{chen2024diffusion}, AdvAD~\cite{li2024advad}, and DiffPGD~\cite{xue2023diffusion}.
+However, these perceptual attacks are often designed as standalone strategies with limited adaptability, making them less effective across diverse target models.
+As shown in Table~\ref{tab: main_result}, such methods frequently underperform in both attack success and imperceptibility.
+By contrast, \daash~builds on the extensive literature of norm-constrained attacks, known for their compatibility with a wide range of target models, and combines them in a unified framework that enhances the effectiveness and stealth of the resulting adversarial examples. \daash~efficiently searches the convex hull of trajectories, constructs perturbations that exist between standard paths, and empirically dominates the baselines.